Simple Steps to Break Your Sugar Addiction

 Do you crave sweet things?
 Do you ever lose control of your appetite and eat far more than you intended?
-Do you ever find yourself eating tons of other food in order to satiate your hunger, but you never seem to feel content until you eat that chocolate bar or drink that soda that you REALLY want?
+Do you ever find yourself eating tons of other food to satiate your hunger, but you never seem to feel content until you eat that chocolate bar or drink that soda that you really want?
 Have you ever felt powerless over your ability to control your eating?

 Why Do We Become Addicted?

 When we eat foods that contain pure glucose or can be converted very quickly to glucose, our brain thinks that is being supercharged with energy.
-We feel amazingly energetic and our brain rewards us by releasing tons of dopamine, a feel-good hormone.
+We feel amazingly energetic, and our brain rewards us by releasing tons of dopamine, a feel-good hormone.

 Why Beating Sugar Addiction is So Hard

 When I say you need to break your sugar addiction, I’m not using this as an analogy.
 I mean it literally.
-Studies have shown that the pathways created in our brain for sugar addiction are the same ones found in drug and alcohol addiction.
+Studies have shown that the pathways created in our brains for sugar addiction are the same ones found in drug and alcohol addiction.
 So, if you feel powerless against beating your sugar addiction, there is a good physiological reason.